 Classic newspaper puzzles

 With the rise of online news media, for many of us, physical newspapers are no longer a regular part of daily life.
-So it’s likely that a lot of former newspaper puzzlers will be missing out on their hobby.
+So it’s likely that a lot of former newspaper puzzlers will be missing out.

-But, just because you haven’t held a newspaper in a while, doesn’t mean you can’t keep puzzling.
-All of the classic newspaper brain teasers are available online, in an even more convenient form.
+But, this doesn’t mean you can’t keep puzzling as all of the classic newspaper brain teasers are available online.

-If you’re a fan of crosswords and sudoku, The Guardian’s famous crosswordscryptic crosswords, and both regular and killer sudoku puzzles are all available to play on their website for free.
+If you’re a fan of crosswords and sudoku, The Guardian’s famous crosswordscryptic crosswords, and sudoku puzzles are all available to play on their website for free.

 8. hocus.